Pre-Health Professions Scholars Program

 The Pre-Health Professions Scholars Program Coordinator will help guide you in taking the right courses, engaging in the right internships and experiences, and preparing for applications and interviews for graduate programs.
 The PHP Scholars Coordinator will work with your academic advisor to ensure you have the recommendation letters you need to be a strong applicant for the graduate program or job you want.

-Applications are accepted between January 1 and April 7 each year.
-Applications are reviewed by the Pre-Health Professions Scholars Selection Committee and decisions about acceptance are shared in mid April.Apply Now
+Applications are accepted between January 1 and March 1 each year.
+Applications are reviewed by the Pre-Health Professions Scholars Selection Committee and decisions about acceptance are shared in mid March.Apply Now

 Pre-health Professions Scholars Program Coordinator